 The Intelligence Committee’s witnesses delivered a number of bombshells during the pre-Thanksgiving public impeachment hearings.
 But they hardly seemed to make a dent in the polls.

-Voters are closely divided on whether Trump should be removed from office, and polls have barely moved in the last month-plus on that question.
-Trump’s net approval rating in poll averages is also basically the same as it was when the impeachment process began, in late September.
+Voters are closely divided on whether or not Trump should be removed from office, and polls have barely moved in the last month-plus on that question.
+Trump’s net approval rating in poll averages is also basically the same as it was when the impeachment process began in late September.

 “All of this has been an exercise in uncovering and exposing the truth and the president’s actions.
 We expect more of that”

 “All of this has been an exercise in uncovering and exposing the truth and the president’s actions.
-We expect more of that,” one House Democratic leadership aide told VICE News.
-“We haven’t even had a conversation with the American people about accountability, so I’m not surprised that number hasn’t moved yet.”
+We expect more of that,” one House Democratic leadership aid told VICE News.
+“We haven’t even had a conversation with the American people about accountability so I’m not surprised that number hasn’t moved yet.”

 Impeachment doesn’t appear to be hurting Democrats in the polls, and new facts could further shift the public against Trump.
 But if the facts of the case the Intelligence Committee laid out weren’t enough to move public opinion — a hard thing to accomplish in a hyper-polarized political environment — it’s hard to imagine what will.

-The GOP’s defense in the House Intelligence Committee seemed designed largely to please President Trump and his hard-line supporters.
-Ranking Member Devin Nunes (R-Calif.) did that by mostly ignoring the facts and peddling debunked conspiracy theories.
+The GOP’s defense in the House Intelligence Committee seemed designed largely to please President Trump and his hardline supporters.
+Ranking Member Devin Nunes (R-Ca.) did that by mostly ignoring the facts and instead muddying the waters with confusing and debunked conspiracy theories.

-It appears that their Judiciary brethren will continue on that same path, attacking Democrats on process while spinning a false narrative about Ukrainian interference in the 2016 election.
+It appears that their Judiciary brethren will continue on that same path — attack Democrats on process while spinning a false narrative about Ukrainian interference in the 2016 election.

 He'll have help from some House Intel overlapping members, including fire-breathing Reps.
 Jim Jordan (R-Ohio) and John Ratcliffe (R-Texas).